MicrosoftDocs/windows-ai-docs/docs/create-a-session.md

 If you don't specify a device, the system uses **Default**.
 We recommend using **Default** to get the flexibility of allowing the system to choose for you in the future.

-If the device becomes unavailable, or if you'd like to use a different device, you must close the session and create a new session.

 The following video goes into more detail about each of the device kinds.

 <br/>